Westlake-AI/DMT-learn/README.md

 ## License

-EVNet is released under the MIT license.
+DMT-EV is released under the MIT license.